Dollhouse season 1: Production

 The episode "Echo" was originally intended to be the on-air series pilot, but after test audiences found it "too confusing and dark", Joss Whedon decided to shoot a new pilot, "Ghost", to better introduce the story and characters to the viewing audience.
 It was originally reported that "Echo" was going to be aired second, after "Ghost", but when it proved impossible to salvage (even after reshoots), Whedon decided to shelve the episode completely and instead re-used footage from it for inclusion in later episodes.
 The episode has a different opening with Echo in multiple assignments from overseeing a criminal deal to helping a girl go into rehab.
 One major change is the revelation of Victor being an Active took place in the pilot rather than put off as in the original episode run, as well as Ballard's first encounter with Echo.
 Two actresses in this episode are featured later in the series as different characters—Ashley Johnson as Wendy/Caroline in "Omega" and Stacey Scowley as Cindy Perrin in season 2.
 It was included on the DVD and Blu-ray season sets released on July 28, 2009.

 This mix up during production created a problem for 20th Century Fox who required a thirteen episode order for overseas markets and home release.
 Whedon approached Fox with an idea to produce a thirteenth episode for half the price of a standard episode and that he would shoot it with a "run and gun crew" during production of the 12th episode and official finale "Omega".
 Such constraints made it necessary to hire the crew from 24 (another Fox series) as well as its director of photography, Rodney Charters.
 The episode features the series' cast minimally and instead focuses on a group of unknown "actuals" who are trying to escape the apocalypse.
 This episode became "Epitaph One" which was set ten years in the future where the imprinting technology had fallen out of Rossum's control and destroyed civilization.
 Anticipation for the episode was high but Fox decided not to air the episode against Whedon's request and it was therefore never shown in the US.
-The episode was instead screened at San Diego Comic-Con International on July 24, 2009.
+The episode was instead screened at San Diego Comic-Con on July 24, 2009.